What is Radiation Therapy?

 Radiation therapy is a safe and effective treatment for many types of cancer.
 It involves the controlled application of radiation to cancers anywhere in the body.
 It is targeted to where ever the cancer is located in the body and can be used to improve survival, cure the patient, or relieve symptoms such as pain.
 Focusing the radiation on the area to be treated reduces the impact of treatment on healthy areas of the body, limiting side effects and preserving quality of life.

-Radiation oncology teams are made up of the doctor (the Radiation Oncologist), the radiation therapist and nursing staff.
+Radiation oncology teams are made up of the doctor (the Radiation Oncologist), the radiation therapist, the radiation oncology medical physicist, and nursing staff.
 Additionally, various allied health specialists (dieticians, speech pathologists, psychologists, physiotherapists and dentists) may become part of this team depending on the location of the cancer.
 The team tailors treatments for individual patients to ensure the best outcome for each patient whilst also making sure the specific needs of individual patient are met.

 What can I expect if I’m having radiation therapy?